ctp-archive/data-journalism/modules/spreadsheets/_posts/2022-06-01-hands-on-basic.md

   </div>
 </div>

-Use the data to answer:
+## Explore

 * When did new COVID cases peak in the state?
+* Using the library's website, investigate coverage in your state's local press during the period you discovered.
+  * How did local news organizations cover the spike?
+  * In your view, how well did their coverage serve the community?

+## Discussion

-After about 15 minutes, students should report back their findings and discuss:
+After 15-20 minutes, students should report back their findings and discuss:

 * Why might the peaks have been different from state to state?
+* What did your state's coverage look like during these peaks?